 Saima Qaisrani (Parent/Staff Governor) has been a Parent Governor at Park Lane Primary School since June 2014.
 She joined the Governing Body as she was eager to contribute to the local community, more specifically the school where both her children attend.
 Saima has a Master Degree in Zoology, and taught briefly while living in Pakistan.
 She worked for Brent Community Transport from September 2005 to July 2013 and currently works as the Welfare Officer at Park Lane Primary School.
 Saima enjoys meeting people, sewing and embroidery; she describes herself as a ‘food lover’ with a passion for cooking and eating out.
 Saima is interested in science and biology and loves watching real life crime programmes.

-Mrs. Sadia Sheikh (Parent Governor), who has recently become a Parent Governor, is committed to creating a learning environment where children can interact with their peers, admire and care for nature, and learn respect for every person, irrespective of cultural, religious or social background.
+Mrs. Sadia Sheikh (Parent Governor) is committed to creating a learning environment where children can interact with their peers, admire and care for nature, and learn respect for every person, irrespective of cultural, religious or social background.
 Sadia has a Bachelor’s degree from Pakistan, and studied Mathematics, Statistics and Psychology.
 She has also obtained a Masters of Business Administration and is currently studying for an Honours Degree in Mathematics.
-Sadia is the mother of eight year old twins who currently attend Park Lane Primary School.
+Sadia is the mother of ten year old twins who currently attend Park Lane Primary School.

 Mrs. Esther Henshaw (Staff Governor) obtained her degree in Theatre Arts from the University of Calabar, Nigeria.
 She joined the governing body in 2010, and has worked at the school since 2009; she is currently a Teaching Assistant in year 6.
 Esther is passionate about the development and growth of the school, and the well-being of students and staff.
 She enjoys cooking, dressing up and nights out with friends.
 She also enjoys the performing arts and music.